OpenCourseWare: Pakistan

 The Virtual University (Urdu:ورچوئل یونیورسٹی; Vu), is a public university located in urban area of Lahore, Punjab, Pakistan.
 Its additional campus is also located in residential area of Karachi, Sindh, Pakistan.

 Established in 2002 by the Government of Pakistan to promote distance education in modern information and communication sciences as its primary objectives, the university is noted for its online lectures and broadcasting rigorous programs regardless of their students' physical locations.
 The university offers undergraduate and post-graduate courses in business administration, economics, computer science, and information technology.
-Due to its heavy reliance on serving lectures through the internet, Pakistani students residing overseas in several other countries of the region are also enrolled in the University's programs.
+Due to its heavy reliance on serving lectures through the internet, Pakistani students residing overseas in several other countries of the region are also enrolled in the university's programs.

 India

-The National Programme on Technology Enhanced Learning is a Government of India sponsored collaborative educational program.
+The National Programme on Technology Enhanced Learning (NPTEL) is a Government of India sponsored collaborative educational program.
 By developing curriculum-based video and web courses, the program aims to enhance the quality of engineering education in India.
-It is being jointly carried out by 7 IITs and IISc, Bangalore and is funded by the Ministry of Human Resources Development of the Government of India.
+It is being jointly carried out by 7 IITs and IISc, Bangalore and is funded by the Ministry of Education (previously Ministry of Human Resource Development) of the Government of India.

 Flexilearn is an open course portal.
 It was initiated by Indira Gandhi National Open University, and apart from providing free course materials, allows students to appear for the requisite exam conducted by the university and receive certification.

 All previously operational local chapters are now collectively offering courses under SWAYAM (Study Webs of Active-Learning for Young Aspiring Minds).
 This is done through a platform that facilitates hosting of all the courses, taught in classrooms from Class 9 till post-graduation.
 All the courses are interactive and free of cost to any learner.
 Nine national co-coordinators are appointed, which also includes NPTEL, i.e., course work by Indian engineering institutes headed by IIT Madras.
 The courses hosted on SWAYAM are in four quadrants – video lecture, specially prepared reading material that can be downloaded and/ or printed, self-assessment tests through tests and quizzes and an online discussion forum.